Safely Remove Cocaine From the Body

 - Difficulty experiencing pleasure, or dysphoria

 PAWS, or post-acute withdrawal syndrome, occurs as a result of severe brain damages due to chronic crack use.
-Many drug abusers relapse during this time because they cannot handle the stress of PAWS.
+Many of those who abuse crack cocaine are likely to experience a relapse during this time because they cannot handle the stress of PAWS.
 Symptoms of PAWS can last for three to six months after crack cessation.
-Commonly reported PAWs are:
+Commonly reported PAWS are:

 - Agitation or shaking

 - Anger or emotional outbursts

 - Lack of motivation

 Crack Detox Complications